MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Mystic rEvolution – Season 1 | Episode 1

 Cleaned and Speaker-Labeled Transcript (Part 1)

-WENDY: So, Susana, I’m really excited to hear from you today about bringing some of your wisdom and experience around why Mystics matter so much — and why now.
+WENDY: So, Susana, I'm really excited to hear from you today about bringing some of your wisdom and experience around why Mystics matter so much — and why now.

 SUSANA: Yes, welcome to Mystic rEvolution!
 Join Susana and Wendy for insightful conversations and guided meditations.

 WENDY: Hello and welcome to our first show of Mystic rEvolution with myself, Wendy R. Wolf, and Susana Dumett.
-Today we’re talking about our first part of “Seven Reasons Why Mystic Revolution,” and this first part is Why Mystics Matter.
-But let’s start with a little meditation.
+Today we're talking about our first part of "Seven Reasons Why Mystic Revolution," and this first part is Why Mystics Matter.
+But let's start with a little meditation.

 SUSANA: Let yourself be comfortable in your chair and tune into your inner world by closing your eyes and feeling your skin.
 Notice your breath.
 Call your attention back here now, centered.
-You’re already supported by the Earth.
+You're already supported by the Earth.
 Notice your weight in the chair and the call of the heart of the Earth.
-Let go of everything that’s not now so we can tune in together and have a good time.
-Take one more deep breath … and we’ll get growing.
+Let go of everything that's not now so we can tune in together and have a good time.
+Take one more deep breath … and we'll get growing.

-WENDY: I’m so glad to talk to you about this.
+WENDY: I'm so glad to talk to you about this.

-SUSANA: Given all that’s happened in the last couple of years — and every day there seems to be something new — one of my top reasons for turning to mysticism is to find inner strength and inner sovereignty.
-When we’re in the midst of change and things feel chaotic, it’s challenging to deal with uncertainty.
+SUSANA: Given all that's happened in the last couple of years — and every day there seems to be something new — one of my top reasons for turning to mysticism is to find inner strength and inner sovereignty.
+When we're in the midst of change and things feel chaotic, it's challenging to deal with uncertainty.
 When we stop and turn inward, we find a certainty that can carry us through.
-It’s a deeper connection with the inner self and with all that is — different from looking outward for validation or confirmation.
-It’s about understanding our own capacity for resilience and the vast resources we already have.
+It's a deeper connection with the inner self and with all that is — different from looking outward for validation or confirmation.
+It's about understanding our own capacity for resilience and the vast resources we already have.

-WENDY: When you’re talking, what comes to me is one of the things I speak about and practice — being here, being now, being with what is.
+WENDY: When you're talking, what comes to me is one of the things I speak about and practice — being here, being now, being with what is.
 That comes down to inner strength and sovereignty — living on the Rock and not on shifting sand.
 Being able to be with ourselves, with the Source — whatever we call it — and with each other.
-That’s part of being a Mystic.
+That's part of being a Mystic.

 SUSANA: Everything in our culture is set up to make us look outside ourselves for validation and acceptance.
 Choosing to step away from that and turn inward to find strength is revolutionary.
-With so much media and so many opinions, if you don’t have that inner solidity, you can fall into anxiety and stress.
+With so much media and so many opinions, if you don't have that inner solidity, you can fall into anxiety and stress.
 When you tune inward — which is also tuning into the outer world in a different way — it changes everything.

-WENDY: Yes, and I didn’t fully realize that until I went through the worst of discomfort.
+WENDY: Yes, and I didn't fully realize that until I went through the worst of discomfort.
 Finally it dawned on me that this might be an easier way.

-SUSANA: That reminds me of a theme we’ll see a lot: people who relate to being Mystic or Empath as very sensitive.
-Yes, that’s true — but the opposite side is that we have all this information with which we can be strong and in charge.
+SUSANA: That reminds me of a theme we'll see a lot: people who relate to being Mystic or Empath as very sensitive.
+Yes, that's true — but the opposite side is that we have all this information with which we can be strong and in charge.
 Two sides of the same coin.

 WENDY: Exactly.
 We have access to strength and information we may not realize until we look.

 SUSANA: For me, being so sensitive once felt like a curse.
-I was always feeling everyone else’s feelings.
+I was always feeling everyone else's feelings.
 But on this Mystic path I learned to own it — not to be afraid of it, to step into it more, to be in the most intense of intensities knowing I can handle it.
 That heightens compassion from a place of strength.
-It’s not sympathy that overwhelms you; it’s a state where you can see and sense another without projecting or matching.
-That’s how we truly see each other.
+It's not sympathy that overwhelms you; it's a state where you can see and sense another without projecting or matching.
+That's how we truly see each other.

 WENDY: Yes — that ability to see from multiple perspectives is life-changing.
-When we stand in another’s shoes and see a situation from their angle, it changes everything — for us and for them.
+When we stand in another's shoes and see a situation from their angle, it changes everything — for us and for them.

 SUSANA: It does.
 It creates true empathy and a whole different level of operating.
-And in that, we build the muscles to hold our own energy even when others can’t.
+And in that, we build the muscles to hold our own energy even when others can't.

 WENDY: Many sensitive people want to shut it down, but the more we lean in, the more we learn to master it.
-We take the captain’s chair of the ship.
+We take the captain's chair of the ship.
 Heightened sensing without overwhelm gives us a truer picture of people and situations and opens greater possibility for relationship and life.

 SUSANA: Yes — and we humans often run from our emotions and challenges.
 When we do that, they run us.

 WENDY: Right.
-They roll us down the hill instead of us gathering them up and saying, “All right, kids, let’s circle up and talk about this.”
+They roll us down the hill instead of us gathering them up and saying, "All right, kids, let's circle up and talk about this."
 In practice we learn we have a greater ability to direct energy and shift dynamics than we realize.

 SUSANA: When we act from clarity and sovereignty, with the intention for the highest and best good of all, space opens for everyone to show up as they are.

-WENDY: Exactly — and that’s what I’ve learned.
-It’s not just outer people and things but all our inner parts as well.
+WENDY: Exactly — and that's what I've learned.
+It's not just outer people and things but all our inner parts as well.
 When I was training as a Mystic, I thought I was crazy with a thousand voices inside.
-I learned to distinguish which were mine and which were others’.
+I learned to distinguish which were mine and which were others'.
 It can be overwhelming, but Mystics matter because we can hold a lot — for ourselves and for the world.

 SUSANA: Yes, we can hold it all without overwhelm — light and shadow, presence to suffering without being in it, without judgment.
 As someone who was once hugely self-critical, I see how self-criticism projects outward.
 Learning to let that go changed everything.
 Now my default state is very different — more peaceful and solution-oriented.

-WENDY: Yes — and on an energetic level if I show up in self-judgment, judgment fills the field; if I show up in amusement, there’s amusement everywhere.
+WENDY: Yes — and on an energetic level if I show up in self-judgment, judgment fills the field; if I show up in amusement, there's amusement everywhere.

 SUSANA: Right!
-Whatever we’re thinking or feeling affects the field around us, even if we believe we’re hiding it.
+Whatever we're thinking or feeling affects the field around us, even if we believe we're hiding it.
 Allowing yourself to face truths, accept some things, change what you can — these are the keys to navigating a tumultuous world.

 WENDY: Yes — and that leads right into the next point: suffering.
-Mystic practice helps us face what we’ve been afraid to look at — past trauma, collective pain, our own woundedness — and to tend and heal it so the ripples move out into the world.
+Mystic practice helps us face what we've been afraid to look at — past trauma, collective pain, our own woundedness — and to tend and heal it so the ripples move out into the world.

 [End of Part 1 for processing]